Denver Car Accident Attorneys

 Yes, you can file an insurance claim without a police report.
 A police report is not required to file an insurance claim after a car accident in Colorado.
 Insurance policyholders retain the right to recover compensation after an accident.
 Accident victims simply contact their insurance company and inform them that an accident has happened.
 You can still look to either your own insurance policy or the other party’s to seek compensation for any losses incurred.

 However, there are some reasons you may want a police report after a crash.
 Police reports offer a neutral, third-party account of the facts related to the crash, and opinions about who is at fault.
 Without a police report, the insurance company may question your account of the events leading to the crash.
 You may be required to provide additional evidence or information to justify your request for compensation.
-Without the benefit of a police report, it can be challenging to prove fault.
+Without the benefit of a police report, it can be challenging to prove fault in your personal injury claim.

 Steps to Filing an Insurance Claim